Ultimate Guide To WordPress RSS

 (Copy the URL of your feed to your clipboard)

-If you want, you can check what the RSS feed contains by pasting the URL of your feed into a feed reader …
+If you want, you can check what the feed contains by pasting the feed URL into a feed reader …

-(Paste the URL of your feed into a feedreader to view the feed content.
-Image: Feedreader)
+(Paste your URL of your feed into a feed reader to view the feed content.
+Image: http://feedreader.com/online)

-Like feedreaders, WordPress also has the ability to process RSS/XML feeds and convert these into content that can be read by your visitors.
+Like feedreaders, WordPress has the ability to process RSS feeds and convert these into readable content for humans.

-How To Add A Feed To WordPress Sites
+How To Add Feeds To Your WordPress Site

-As mentioned earlier, no matter what industry your business is in, you could easily display on your site the latest news and updates from an industry-related government department or authoritative site in your industry simply by adding content from their RSS feed.
-You can easily display a range of information on your WordPress site like news, Facebook updates, or content from thousands of sites using the WordPress RSS widget.
+As mentioned earlier, no matter what industry your business is a part of, you can easily display on your site the latest content from an industry-related government department or authoritative site in your industry simply by importing content from their feed.
+You can easily display a range of information on your WordPress site such as news, Facebook updates, or content from thousands of sites using the WordPress RSS widget.

-Let’s add content sourced from an RSS feed to the WordPress sidebar navigation menu …
+Let’s add content sourced from an RSS feed to the WordPress sidebar area …

-copy the RSS feed URL from a website or blog containing content that you would like to display on your sidebar to your clipboard …
+First, Find a website or blog that publishes content that you want to display on your site and copy the feed URL …

 To learn more about adding content to sidebars using widgets, go here:

-Load your site in your web browser.
-The content from the RSS feed will now show on the sidebar …
+Load your website in your web browser.
+The content from the RSS feed can now be seen on the sidebar (or wherever you have added the RSS widget – e.g. custom menu) …

 RSS Widget